jifarquharson/eruptions-on-social-media/README.md

 ## Citation
 If you use this code or data in your own work, please cite:
 >Farquharson, J. I. *Eruptions in the Attention Economy: Tracking volcanic eruptions and public engagement through multilingual social media analysis*.
-(Under Review) [2025]
+Communications earth & environment (Under Review) [2025]

 BibTeX and full citation info will be added upon publication.